Abu-ZaydAbdullah/KeepMeFocused/README.md

 blacklist_websites = {"medium.com"}
 ```

+Ensure that you copy the "icon.png" file in the main directory of the repository into your ~/.hammerspoon folder.

 ## Looking Forward

 At this current time this project is a minimum viable product, but many features are planned.
 Ultimately this project aims to offer a feature filled and **free** application that can be used independently of the Hammerspoon application.